 Meander through the exotic plants at Stephen Ryan's Rare Plant Nursery and enjoy the scenic walking trail at Sanatorium Lake.
 Enjoy panoramic views, scenic drives, picnic facilities, walking trails, and cultural and historic sites of interest in Macedon Regional Park.
 Keep an eye out for koalas, kangaroos, wallabies, wombats and some 200 species of native birds.

 Discover why Mount Macedon has long been considered a foodie destination.
-Start your day with a coffee from the Trading Post or Red Door.
+Start your day with a coffee from the Trading Post or pop in for Devonshire Tea at Top of the Range Tea Rooms.
 Pick up fresh seasonal produce from farm gates and provedores, and meet winemakers and taste wines at cellar doors, including Hanging Rock (be sure to grab the iconic Macedon Cuvee), Curly Flat, Cobaw Ridge, and Granite Hills.

-Load up your two-wheeler on the train to Macedon and ride through Macedon Regional Park, or follow the walking trail to Mount Macedon.
-Return to town to linger over a brew or fine foods at Sitka or Olive Jones.
+Nestled at the base of Mount Macedon’s southern slope lies the village of Macedon.
+Take your two-wheeler on the train to town and ride through Macedon Regional Park, or follow the walking trail to Mount Macedon.
+Return to town to linger over a brew or fine foods at Olive Jones, Mr Macedon and Macedon Wine Room.